sofferjacob/edison-toolchain/README.md

-# Sierra Toolchain
+# Edison Toolchain
-This is the toolchain used to cross-compile Sierra from source.
+This toolchain can be used to cross-compile software for the i386-elf architecture.
 It is compatible with any kind of architecture (host).

 # Using it.